TUTORIALS - UE3 MODELING 1 - BASICS

 # Collision generated by the editor

-Three subtypes exist: DOP models, auto generated convex models, and BSP made collision.
-You are free to use whatever type you want, although usually DOP models are easiest to apply.
+Three subtypes exist: DOP models, generated convex models, and BSP made collision.
+You are free to use whatever type you want, although usually DOP models are the easiest to apply.

 • DOP models